Keyfactor/sample-custom-orchestratorjob/README.md

 }'
 </pre>

 Modify the JobField values above as desired.
 These will be the inputs into your scheduled job.
-The example above schedules the job to run immediately, but this can be altered to run at various intervals.
+The API call above schedules the job to run immediately, but this can be altered to run at various intervals.
 Please reference the Keyfactor Command API documentation for more details.

 Once the job is scheduled, you can navigate in Keyfactor Command to `Orchestrators => Jobs` to view the status of the job.
-Once it runs, you should be able to see the 4 values you passed in the Orchestrator log located on the Keyfactor Universal Orchestrator server at `{UO installation path}/logs/Log.txt`.
+Once it runs, you should be able to see the 4 values you passed in as input appear in the Orchestrator log located on the Keyfactor Universal Orchestrator server at `{UO installation path}/logs/Log.txt`.
 Also, the passed in values will be persisted in the Keyfactor Command database, accessible via the API call in step 5.

-#### 5 - Retrieve the data passed back from the `Sample Custom Job Type` job
+#### 5 - Retrieve the data passed back from the `Sample Custom JobType` job
 <pre>
 curl --location 'https://<b><i>{BaseURL}</b></i>/Keyfactorapi/OrchestratorJobs/JobStatus/Data?jobHistoryId=<b><i>{job history id from job run in step 4}</b></i>' \
 --header 'X-Keyfactor-Requested-With: APIClient' \